-Nuveen / DeVoe RIA Deal Books: More Than Beach Reading
+Nuveen / DeVoe RIA Deal Books: Your M&A Curriculum

 The Nuveen / DeVoe RIA Deal Book™ is delivered quarterly to provide you with the most accurate read on what is happening, why it’s happening, and what is most likely to happen next.
-So you can make better decisions.
+And, the series provides for informative historical trends.
+Take a read to get insight for better decisions.

 RIA merger and acquisition activity got off to a record start this year with 44 transactions executed in the first quarter.
 The transaction volume was a steep 29% increase over the 34 deals tracked during the same period in 2016, according to research conducted by DeVoe & Company.